Economy of Lithuania: Lithuania in the 21st century

-Sectors related to domestic consumption and real estate still suffer from the economic crisis, but exporters have started making profits even with lower levels of revenue.
-The catalysts of growing profit margins are lower raw material prices and staff expense.
+Sectors related to domestic consumption and real estate still suffered from the economic crisis, but exporters started making profits even with lower levels of revenue.
+The catalysts of growing profit margins were lower raw material prices and staff expense.

 At the end of 2017, investment of Lithuania's enterprises abroad amounted to EUR 2.9 billion.
 The largest investment was made in Netherlands (24.1 per cent of the total direct investment abroad), Cyprus (19.8 per cent), Latvia (14.9 per cent), Poland (10.5 per cent) and Estonia (10.3 per cent).
 Lithuania's direct investment in the EU member states totalled EUR 2.6 billion, or 89.3 per cent of the total direct investment abroad.

 Based on the Eurostat's data, in 2017, the value of Lithuanian exports recorded the most rapid growth not only in the Baltic countries, but also across Europe, which was 16.9 per cent.
-Lithuania performs well in few measures of well-being in the Better Life Index by OECD, ranking above the average in education and skills, and work-life balance.
-It is below the average in income and wealth, jobs and earnings, housing, health status, social connections, civic engagement, environmental quality, personal security, and subjective well-being.
+Lithuania performed well in a few measures of well-being in the Better Life Index by OECD, ranking above the average in education and skills, and work-life balance.
+It was below the average in income and wealth, jobs and earnings, housing, health status, social connections, civic engagement, environmental quality, personal security, and subjective well-being.
 Lithuanian people are the happiest people in the Baltic States.

 Euro adoption

 On 1 January 2015, Lithuania became the 19th country to adopt the euro.
-Joining the euro would relieve the Bank of Lithuania of defending the value of the litas, and "it would give Lithuania a say in the decision-making of the European Central Bank (ECB), as well as access to the ECB single-resolution fund and cheaper borrowing costs".
+Joining the euro relieved the Bank of Lithuania of defending the value of the litas, and "it would give Lithuania a say in the decision-making of the European Central Bank (ECB), as well as access to the ECB single-resolution fund and cheaper borrowing costs".